The Red Fish

-The Red Fish (Spanish:Los peces rojos) is a 1955 Spanish thriller film directed by José Antonio Nieves Conde and written by Carlos Blanco with original idea by Carlos Blanco.
+Red Fish (Spanish: Los peces rojos) is a 1955 Spanish thriller film directed by José Antonio Nieves Conde and written by Carlos Blanco with original idea by Carlos Blanco.

 Plot

 Ivón, a chorus girl, and Hugo, a failed writer, turn up at a provincial hotel on a stormy night.
 They have come from Madrid with Carlos, Hugo's son, born nineteen years earlier after a casual affair.
 They decide to lean over the cliffs to look at the angry waves down below – and Carlos falls to his death.